Scalable Second Order Optimization for Deep Learning: Further details on experiments

 \subsection{Transformer model on WMT'14 \entofr}

 For all optimizers, we make use of a warmup schedule where the learning rate is increased from 0.0 to $\eta$ over 40k steps.
 For the smaller transformer experiments, we use a quadratic warmup, and for the larger transformer experiments we use a linear warmup.
 We found that quadratic warmup improves all optimizers equally and provides a better log-perplexity.
 For the Adam optimizer experiments, we use a learning rate decay schedule of the form $\eta_t = \eta \sqrt{d/t}$, following the suggestion of \citet{vaswani2017attention}.
+For the smaller Transformer experiments, we tuned the hyperparameters for each algorithm over 100 trials.
+We took the best settings for the momentum and second-moment parameters, and tuned the learning rates until either the model became unstable, or did not increase performance.
+For Shampoo, we used a per layer learning rate derived from AdaGrad (see \cref{sec:exper-details} for details), and found that for the exact same hyperparameter settings as AdaGrad, Shampoo provides a modest improvement in performance.
+Moreover, Shampoo allows for larger learning rates than AdaGrad does, as shown in \cref{fig:en_fr_perplexity_big_same_lr}.